matteosacchetto/node-zip-cli/README.md

 #### `tar`

-Allows you to create a tar file of the specified files and directories.
+Allows you to create a tarball file of the specified files and directories.
 For each directory it will also go through it and scan it recursively ignoring every file and directory listed in the .gitignore and .zipignore files, if present.

 ```
 Usage: node-zip-cli tar [options]